iptq/deductive-failures-hsf/500_malrio_ware.md

 I did the stupid thing and ran the program.
 It put itself into my startup folder and displayed lola every 10 seconds or whatever it is.

 Wandering around lola.exe was even worse than wandering around Middle Earth.
+Out of all of the functions listed, in the